damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

    1. Turn “self service” on for the employee to enter the following info: Address, Phone, DOB. private email.
 1. Save the signed contract under the Documents tab in the folder “0.Signed Contract/Offer Letter”.

-### Using BambooHR as a new hire or employee <a name="new-employee-bamboo"></a>
+### Using BambooHR as a new team member<a name="new-member-bamboo"></a>

-Here is explained how employees can keep their employee file on BambooHR updates using self-service
+Team members can keep their information in BambooHR updated using self-service:

-1. Go to bamboo link received per email
+1. Go to the BambooHR link that you should have received by email
-1. Change password according to [handbook regulations](https://about.gitlab.com/handbook/security/)
+1. Change the password to make it secure (see the handbook section on [secure passwords](https://about.gitlab.com/handbook/security/))
 1. Login with your new credentials
 1. Keep your credentials stored in your 1Password Vault and keep the info in BambooHR updated (e.g. change address when moving)

 ## Administrative details of benefits for US-based employees <a name="benefits-us"></a>

-### 401k
+### 401k<a name="401k"></a>

 1. You are eligible to participate in GitLab’s 401k as of the 1st of the month after your hire date.
 1. You will receive a notification on your homepage in Trinet Passport once eligible,